frappe/education/README.md

 ## Contributions & Community

-1. If u find any bugs while using the app or have a feature request for the app, you can report/add them here [Github Issues](https://github.com/frappe/education/issues).
+1. If you find any bugs while using the app or have a feature request for the app, you can report/add them here [Github Issues](https://github.com/frappe/education/issues).
 Make sure to add proper information and screenshots.
 2. Follow the [Contribution Guidelines](https://github.com/frappe/erpnext/wiki/Issue-Guidelines) & [Issue Guidelines](https://github.com/frappe/erpnext/wiki/Issue-Guidelines) - [create an issue](https://github.com/frappe/education/issues/new).

 ## Links